-Asheville is known as the home of the National Gingerbread Competition.
-When the competition went virtual this year, Pinecrest Bed & Breakfast in the historic Montford District stuck with its theme of embracing change and baked its own mini Pinecrest gingerbread replica.
-The replica is in the sunporch -- always a favorite room in the house and home to the best table for breakfast.
-Behind, you will see the alpine tree decorated with the Santa ornament collection belonging to the inn keepers' son.
-Inn keepers Dan & Diane were married in 1989 -- that's when they purchased a Christmas angel tree topper.
+While red and green are prominent holiday colors, decorations in other colors can be just as festive.
+The Wible Suite at Pinecrest Bed & Breakfast has a mantle that hosts shades of blue, green, and gold to coordinate with the magnolia print.
+Innkeepers Dan & Diane were married in 1989 -- that's when they purchased a Christmas angel tree topper.
 Every year, the angel tops their live Christmas tree in the foyer having survived moves through four states and two rewiring “surgeries” during its more than 30-year history!

 At the Princess Anne Hotel just blocks from downtown Asheville, the inn keepers have always seen Christmas as a time for family.
 Years ago, they stopped giving gifts to each other to make sure they put the focus on valuing their time together.
 Their tree inside the hotel represents loved ones passed, loved ones who are struggling and loved ones who they haven't met yet.
 Gazing at the tree is almost hypnotic and meditative.
 By keeping their celebrations simple, they say they put the empahsis on remembering the reason for the season.